heimrichhannot/contao-multifileupload-bundle/README.md

-labels | array() | Overwrite the head and body labels within the upload field. skipDeleteAfterSubmit | false | Prevent file removal from filesystem. hideLabel | false | Hide widget label (Frontend)
+labels | array() | Overwrite the head and body labels within the upload field. skipDeleteAfterSubmit | false | Prevent file removal from filesystem. hideLabel | false | Hide widget label (Frontend) mimeTypes | `null` | A comma separated list of allowed mime types (e.g. `'application/x-compressed,application/x-zip-compressed,application/zip,multipart/x-zip'`).
+Set to empty string `''` if you don't want to restrict mime types.
+Set to `null` if you just want to restrict mime types if they differ while automatic detection.

 ### Field Callbacks